hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/lectures_and_discourses/811_my_life_and_mission.md

 order to reach their hearts.
 And that is quite just.
 We need not fret about that.

-In the Order to which I belong we are called Sannyâsins.
+In the Order to which I belong we are called Sannyāsins.
 The word means "a man who has renounced".
 This is a very, very, very ancient Order.
 Even Buddha, who was 560 years before Christ, belonged to that Order.
 He was one of the reformers of his Order.
 That was all.
 So ancient!
 You